creationix/howtonode.org/articles/how-to-module.markdown

 ## Use Git

 Most people in the node community use git for all their version control needs.
 It is an extremely powerful and robust tool.
-If you don't already use it, you should.
+If you don’t already use it, you should.

-Don't wait until your program is "ready" before using git on it!
+Don’t wait until your program is “ready” before using git on it!
 Run `git init` in the root of your project folder right away, and commit your changes as you make them.
 It is a good habit, and can help avoid a lot of painful mishaps.